The Royal Family

 - Upper-Class Twit: Ario is vain, foppish, spoiled, and petulant.

 - Ain't Too Proud to Beg: He begs for his life when helpless before Monza, and unlike her previous targets, he's such a good person she decides to show him mercy.
 Unfortunately, Shivers takes the decision out of her hands.

 - Cruel and Unusual Death: When Monza shows him mercy, Shivers picks him up and repeatedly smashes his head against the ground until it's squashed in.

 - Foolish Sibling, Responsible Sibling: The responsible sibling, contrasting with his vain and cruel brother.

 - Guilt by Association: He had no idea that his father was planning on killing the Murcatto siblings and rushes out of the room because he doesn't want any part of it.
 The only reason why he's on Monza's list is because he was in the room when her brother was killed.

-- Nice Guy: So nice that he sincerely apologizes to Monza and even she cannot bring herself to kill him.
+- Nice Guy: So nice that even Monza can't bring herself to kill him.
 Unfortunately for him, Shivers has no such scruples.

 - Non-Action Guy: Appalled by violence, which is seen as a weakness by his father.

 - Screw This, I'm Outta Here!: He's shocked when Benna is murdered in front of his eyes, and leaves the room in disgust.